 Red tailed hawks

 Red-tailed hawks belong to a group of birds known as raptors, as do falcons, eagles and owls.
 All raptors grasp prey with strong feet equipped with sharp claws called talons.
 The curved beak is designed to tear food from prey animals like small mammals and snakes.
-These birds also help control rodent population.
+These birds also help control rodent populations.

 The rusty red tail and flat silhouette distinguishes the soaring red tailed hawk from the v-shape of the turkey vulture.
 Males and females are the same color, but as with most raptors, the females are larger.